Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 _Effect_ :

 * All Conjuration Spells: Duration increases by 1% per Conjuration level
-* All Raise Dead Spells - Level's of enemies which can be raised dead increase by 1% for every conjuration skillpoint.
+* All Raise Dead Spells - Levels of enemies which can be raised dead increase by 1% for every conjuration skill point.
 * All Damaging Conjuration spells are increased by 1% per Conjuration level.
 * You can learn two spells for free from the below list.